MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-cloud-policy.md

 ## Managing policy configurations

-To change a policy configuration, select the policy configuration on the **Policy configurations** page.
-This will open the policy configuration.
-Make the appropriate changes and then navigate to the **Review and publish** page and select **Update**.
+To change a policy configuration:

+1. Go to the **Policy configurations** page.
+2. Select the policy configuration you want to change.
+This will open the configuration details.
+3. Make the appropriate changes to the policy configuration.
+4. Navigate to the **Review and publish** page.
+5. Select **Update** to save and apply your changes.

 If you want to create a new policy configuration that is similar to an existing policy configuration, select the existing policy configuration on the **Policy configurations** page, and then select **Copy**.
 Make the appropriate changes and then select **Create**.